-If a bankruptcy or winding-up petition is issued to a debtor, it has the effect in practical terms of preventing the individual or company from disposing of any assets pending the Court hearing.
-Amongst other things it freezes all bank accounts.
-Permission to reactivate the bank account or dispose of an asset must be sought from the Court and backed up with reasons and confirmation that this will not be to the detriment of creditors.
-If agrees the Court will issue a Validation Order.
+If a bankruptcy or winding-up petition is issued to a debtor, in practical terms, it prevents the individual or company from disposing of any assets pending the court hearing.
+It effectively freezes all bank accounts.
+Permission to reactivate the bank account or dispose of an asset must be sought from the courts and backed up with reasons and confirmation, that it would not be detrimental to creditors.
+If agreed the court will issue a validation order.

-The Court needs to be convinced that the payments that are being made will be favourable to the creditors and the company.
-Reassurance is needed that the company’s assets are not going to be diluted.
-If, for instance direct debits, cheques or transfers are expected that will cover the debt owed, then, of course, this benefits both the company and the creditors.
+The court needs to be convinced that the payments being made will be favourable to the creditors and the company.
+Reassurance is required to ensure that the company’s assets are not going to be diluted.
+If, for instance, receipts are expected that will cover the debt owed, then, of course, this benefits both the company and the creditors.

 - There is a likelihood of the petition being dismissed.

-- The company is solvent and is able to pay the amount owed on the petition through money held at the bank or money that is due to be paid in.
+- The company is solvent and is able to pay the amount owed on the petition, through money held at the bank, or through money owed into the company account

-If instances where the company has not got the funds to pay a valid debt, a validation order can still be approved where it is shown that a CVA is likely to get the approval of its creditors.
+In instances where the company has not got the funds to pay a valid debt, a validation order can still be approved, if it can be shown that a CVA is in the best interest of creditors and likely to get approval.

 A validation order is a process issued by the courts, allowing a business to temporarily access their frozen bank accounts, during the process of a winding-up petition.
 Once a business is advertised in the London Gazette, the banks will freeze all of their company accounts.
 It’s incredibly difficult to gain a validation order and access is only likely to be given if money is being used for specific purposes, such as paying workers or creditors.